 Being able to solve problems is a great skill to have, whether you’re a parent, a scientist, a short-order cook, or anything else.
 And it’s especially handy if you’re a kid.
 Recognizing a problem, brainstorming possible solutions, and understanding their possible consequences can help kids in the classroom and on the playground.

 Kids who are bullied often lack effective social problem-solving skills, too.
-They may, for example, act passive in social situations, which can set them up to be a target of bullying.
+They may, for example, act passive in social situations, which can set them up to be bullied.
 But good problem-solving skills can help them de-escalate the conflict.

 Bystanders with good problem-solving skills can assess a social situation and decide whether to intervene in a bullying situation on their own or get an adult to help.